Skip to main content

 Schedule a flu shot at least two weeks before you go away to protect yourself and reduce the chance of spreading the virus to others.
 The vaccine protects against most common, circulating strains of the flu virus.1

 Before you pack your suitcase, research the current flu activity in your destination.
-Additionally, it’s a good idea to find out if your health insurance plan covers medical care where you’re traveling.
-Lastly, locate area hospitals and other health care locations in the event of a medical emergency.
+Find out if your health insurance plan covers medical care where you’re traveling, and locate area hospitals and health care locations near where you’re staying.

 Whenever you have access to a sink—on a plane, in restaurants, at hotels—wash your hands with soap and running water.
 Aim to wash your hands for at least 20 seconds before rinsing with water.
 You can time yourself by humming the tune to “Happy Birthday” twice through.

-If soap and water are not available, use hand sanitizer, especially before meals.6 Try to use a hand sanitizer that is at least 60% alcohol, and rub your hands together for around 20 seconds until they are dry to get the best results.10
+If soap and water are not available, use hand sanitizer, especially before meals.3 Try to use a hand sanitizer that is at least 60% alcohol, and rub your hands together for around 20 seconds until they are dry to get the best results.3

 A man is putting hand sanitizer on his hand from a bottle